-Figure 1: The signal cluster charge (left) and the cluster SNR (right) in P strips for one of Layer 3 sensors.
+Figure 1: Distributions of signal cluster charge (left) and cluster SNR (right) for P-strips of a layer 3 sensor.

-The SVD also offers an excellent hit time resolution.
-It is measured from the residuals of the hit time with respect to the time of the e^+e^- collision (EventT0) provided by the central drift chamber (CDC) of the Belle II detector.
+Belle II detector.
 The measured hit time resolution is 2.9 ns (2.4 ns) for the P (N) side.
-The hit time information is also used to remove the machine related background, which is typically unassociated with the e^+e^- collisions.
-These off time hit background enters the triggered data acquisition window and increase the strip occupancy.
+The hit-time information is also used to remove the machine-related background, which is typically unassociated with the $e^+e^-$ collisions.
+This off-time-hit background enters the triggered data acquisition window and increases the strip occupancy.
 Background occupancy above a certain threshold can cause tracking performance degradation.
-Time difference between the P and N side clusters can also be used to suppress the wrong combination of P and N side clusters when there are more than one particle crossing one piece of sensor.
-By requiring the cluster time within 50 ns of the event time and time difference between P and N side cluster within 20 ns, 50% off-time background hits can be rejected while keeping 99% tracking efficiency.
-This allows us to set the hit occupancy limit at layer 3 to 4.7% without tracking performance deterioration.
+Time difference between the P- and N- side clusters can also be used to suppress the wrong combination of P- and N- side clusters in case of multiple particles crossing the sensor.
+By requiring the cluster time within 50 ns of the event time and time difference between P and N side cluster within 20 ns, 50% of the off-time background hits can be rejected while keeping 99% tracking efficiency.
+This allows to set the hit occupancy limit of layer 3 to 4.7% without tracking performance deterioration.

 Two new algorithms are currently being developed that exploit the SVD time information to further relax the hit-occupancy limit and enhance the offline software robustness in the high-background environment.
 One method involves the selection of track-time, which is computed by combining the hit-time of SVD clusters associated with a track.
 This reduces the fake-track rate, thus relaxing the hit-occupancy limit.
 The second algorithm involves grouping SVD clusters using the hit-time information.
-The cluster time distribution has clear grouping structure since clusters from different bunches are collected within the acquisition time window of the triggered event.
-Signal clusters are located in a group around the event-time, T=0, while other background hits form other groups, which are caused by other beam-bunches.
-Since many background hits are within the 50 ns range, it cannot be eliminated completely with a hit-time selection alone.
+The cluster-time distribution has a clear grouping structure since clusters from different bunches are collected within the acquisition time window of the triggered event.
+Signal clusters are located in a group around the event time, while other background hits form other groups, which are caused by other beam-bunches.
+However, the hit-time selection cannot help to eliminate background hits present within the 50 ns range.
 The cluster grouping method allows event-by-event classification and further background elimination.
-The addition of these two new algorithms allow us to set the hit-occupancy limit at around 6%.
-Further software improvement and optimization are currently ongoing before incorporating these features to the actual data processing.
+The addition of these two new algorithms allow to set the hit-occupancy limit at around 6%.
+Further software improvement and optimization are currently ongoing before incorporating these features in the actual data processing.

-4. Beam Background and Radiation Effects
+4. Beam background and radiation effects

 In this section we discuss the effects of radiation damage on the SVD sensors during its operation.
 The beam-induced background increases the hit occupancy and causes radiation damage to the sensors.
 The radiation damage affects the strip noise, leakage current, and full depletion voltage of sensors and it is constantly monitored during the operation.
-Current average hit occupancy on layer 3 sensors is less than 0.5% and well under control.
-Radiation dose in the SVD is estimated based on the data from diamond sensors that are mounted on the beam pipe and the bellows pipes outside of the VXD.
-The total integrated radiation dose on Layer-3 sensors is 70 krad, which corresponds to an equivalent 1 - MeV neutron fluence of $1.6 \times 10^{11} \text{n}{\text{eq}}/\text{cm}^2$, assuming the ratio of a neutron fluence to a radiation dose of $2.3 \times 10^9 \text{n}{\text{eq}}/\text{cm}^2/\text{krad}$ based on MC simulation.
+Current average hit occupancy on layer-3 sensors is less than 0.5% and well under control.
+The radiation dose in the SVD is estimated based on the data from diamond sensors that are mounted on the beam pipe and the bellows pipes outside of the VXD.
+The total integrated radiation dose on layer-3 sensors is 70 krad, which corresponds to an equivalent 1 - MeV neutron fluence of $1.6 \times 10^{11} \text{ n}{eq}/\text{cm}^2$ , assuming the ratio of a neutron fluence to a radiation dose of $2.3 \times 10^9 \text{ n}{eq}/\text{cm}^2/\text{krad}$ based on MC simulation.